Do you fume when something goes against your wish?

-Subsequently, the doctor will begin with a history.
+Subsequently, the doctor will begin with history.
 This includes talking about symptoms, followed by a physical exam to rule out medical problems.

-By changing a medication which may be causing sexual dysfunction.
+By changing a medication that may be causing sexual dysfunction.
 If you have a sexual dysfunction due to hormone deficiencies, you may benefit from hormone shots, pills, or creams.
 Men can use Viagra or Cialis for erectile dysfunction by increasing blood flow to the penis.

 Mechanical aids – Penile implants or vacuum devices can be used in men to maintain an erection.
 Vacuum devices are used in women too.
 In addition, there are dilators to help women who have an extremely narrow vaginal opening.